 Commercial Base Pricing (CBP) is the name USPS has historically used to describe a class of discounted postage rates.
 These rates are lower than USPS Retail pricing.

 Over the last few years, USPS has updated their pricing structure to match the industry norm - leading carriers offer one set of commercial prices.
-As of January 27, 2019, the USPS completed the union of Commercial Base Pricing (CBP) and Commercial Plus Pricing (CPP).
-The two rate classes deliver the same postage prices for all major USPS shipping methods.
+As of January 27, 2019, Commercial Base Pricing (CBP) and Commercial Plus Pricing (CPP) offer the same postage prices for all major USPS shipping methods.

 As a notable advantage among commercial rates, there are no volume requirements to receive Commercial Base Pricing discounts.
 Rather, these rates are available through certain use case scenarios:

-- USPS-approved online shipping solutions, including ShippingEasy, who use a qualifying shipping label manager.
+- USPS-approved online shipping solutions who use a qualifying shipping label manager.

 - Customers using permit imprint with the Intelligent Mail® Package Barcode.
 Learn more.